AnantSharma18/CourseProject/README.md

 2. Classify text into different hate-speech and offensive language category
 3. Classify political tweets (Indian context) using a custom dataset

+> Note : The purpose of this project is to present the different machine
+> learning implementations to classify textual data.
+While the
+> accuracies of the different models are mentioned in the result
+> section, the project focussed more on the different ways machine
+> learning can be used to perform text classification.

 ## Datasets
 The details for the datasets is as follows:
  - **SMS Spam Collection**